SetarehSeraj/setarehseraj.github.io/research.md

 **Economic Volatility and the Dynamics of Online Reading Behavior**

-Setareh Seraj · *Under review at Internet Research*
+Setareh Seraj · *Under review at International Journal of Information Management*

 Conference presentations: CIST 2025 (Atlanta) · WISE 2025 (Nashville)